Are you looking for a creative way to save more money each week?

 - Work to save money on groceries

-Most people can find at least one or two areas in which they can cut expenses in order to have more cash to complete the savings challenge.
+Most people can find at least one or two areas in which they can cut expenses.
+You can have more cash to complete the savings challenge as a result.

 - Ask for more hours at work if you’re paid hourly

 - Get a second job for a short time